ewgewgewg/algo-site/content/posts/js-algos.md

     return result
 }{{< /code >}}

 How to find if a word exists in a grid of characters when letters of the word can be connected up, down, left, or right?
 You can iterate through every space on the board.
 For every space, run a helper function `go` taking the coordinates and a `letterIndex` variable starting at `0` as arguments.
 The `letterIndex` represents the index of the next letter in the target word that must match.
 Inside `go`, return `false` if the letter at the coordinates does not match the letter at the `letterIndex` of the word.
 Then, if we have reached the end of the word, return `true`.
 Otherwise, temporarily overwrite the coordinates on the grid with a nonletter character, and run recrsive calls of `go` up, down, left, and right on valid coordinates and the next `letterIndex`.
 If any of these return `true` the parent `go` function can also return `true`.
 Else restore the letter at the current grid coordinates and return `false`.
-This is backtracking--you only need one `true` path to return true overall, otherwise you can 'pack up' the current path and try an adjacent path.
+This is backtracking--you only need one `true` path to return true overall, otherwise you can "pack up" the current path and try an adjacent path.
 If any `go` in the original grid iteration returns `true`, the overall function can return `true`, otherwise return `false`.

 {{< code language="javascript" title="[Word Search](https://leetcode.com/problems/word-search/description/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof board === "object" (array of arrays of strings of 1 character)